Frequently Asked Questions About Therapy & The Process

 What is therapy like?

-It depends on the therapist and the orientation.
+It depends on the therapist and their orientation.
 With me, our first few sessions will likely be spent talking about what issue or issues are bringing you to therapy and where you are looking for improvements in your life or functioning.
 For some people this might be reduced anxiety, improved relationships, a reduction in depression.
 For others it might look like getting support through an important life transition.
 Many clients come to me because they want something in their lives-- a loving relationship, fulfilling work, improved family communication, more calm and contentment, but they don't quite know how to make it happen or what might be holding them back.

 I utilize a variety of approaches to help my clients reach their goals and improve their lives, most of them involve talking and which direction we head in will always be your choice.
 Some people want to give me a clear picture of their past and how they see it affecting the present, others want to work on current challenges without focusing on their past at all.
 The general idea is that we pair what you know about your self and your situation with what I know as a trained therapist about human behavior, change, relationships, patterns, and we work together to move you forward closer to where you want to be.